Aditya986025/Natural-Language-to-SQL-NL2SQL-model/README.md

 # Natural-Language-to-SQL-NL2SQL-model
 This project evaluates a Natural Language to SQL (NL2SQL) model using the transformer model `tscholak/cxmefzzi` from Hugging Face.
-The aim is to determine how accurately the model can translate natural language questions into executable SQL queries based on a given schema.....
+The aim is to determine how accurately the model can translate natural language questions into executable SQL queries based on a given schema.

 Step 1 : --->